dynamsoft-docs/capture-vision-docs/parameters/reference/barcode-reader-task-settings/localization-modes.md

 ### LM_CENTRE

 Localizes barcodes from the centre of the image.
-This mode has the following arguments for further cuztomization.
+This mode uses the central area of the image as the suspected code area and then try to localize and decode.

 **Available Mode Arguments:**